Updated March 2023

-Educators teaching textile and apparel trade, sourcing, and supply chain or other related courses are welcome to use FASH455 (shenglufashion.com) in the classroom.
+Educators teaching textile and apparel trade, sourcing, and supply chain or other related courses are welcome to use FASH455 (shenglufashion.com) as Open Educational Resource (OER) in the classroom.
 This page organizes the blog posts by topic, with descriptions and additional teaching resources.
 Welcome any questions, suggestions, and advice.

 Suggested Citation: Lu, Sheng (2022).
 FASH455 global apparel &textile trade and sourcing.
 Retrieved from https://shenglufashion.com/for-educators/